Shivangx01b/shivangx01b.github.io/_posts/2020-08-10-ip-rotation.md

   - IpRotate which is cool extension which uses aws api gatways and proxy your traffic with unique ips
   - Create a script (as most time internal teams would not like to install a extension for a specific bug)

-So I made the following simple python3 script which proxies your every login attempt through different ips
+So I made the following simple python3 script which proxies your every login attempt through different ips and got the pass after like 5 mins

 ```python